ITHelpDec/CPP-Concurrency-in-Action/Chapter 04 - Synchronising concurrent operations/README.md

 This style of programme design used in the next overly-simplified example to add to the list is called the Actor model - the key being that in this state machine, there are no shared states - only that which is directly passed via messages.

 #
+### Continuations
+> _"When the data is ready, then do this processing"_ – pg.
+109

+This form of technique is available as part of the `<experimental>` library, although it looks like the consensus is more towards the introduction of executors over `std::experimental::future::then` due to superior performance.

+#
 ### ...work in progress
 #
 ### If you've found anything from this repo useful, please consider contributing towards the only thing that makes it all possible – my unhealthy relationship with 90+ SCA score coffee beans.